Validation is a regulatory process that determines if a QQI award can be offered in respect of a provider’s programme of education and training.

 - Policies and Criteria for the validation of programmes leading to Common Award System (CAS) awards (first published in 2016)

 This policy applies to all HET programmes; apprenticeship programmes leading to NFQ levels 5 to 9 QQI awards; ELE programmes leading to QQI awards; and FET programmes leading to CAS awards, apart from ETB based programmes.
-ETBs will also be transitioning to the new policy.
-A national working group with QQI has been established to develop a sectoral approach to implementation and a separate timeline will be determined and agreed through this process.
+ETBs will also be transitioning to current policy.
+A national working group comprising representatives from ETBI, FESS, several ETBs and QQI has been established to develop a sectoral approach to implementation, and a separate timeline has been agreed as part of this process.
+For ETBs, the current QQI policy will apply to all programmes leading to major awards from 1 May 2018 and will apply to all other programmes from the 1 September 2018.

 Applying for Programme Validation